-Our full line of Dual Fuel generators feature our innovative Dual Fuel technology, which allows the freedom of operating your generator on gasoline or liquid propane.
+Instead of having to choose between a gasoline generator and a propane generator, our full line of Dual Fuel generators feature our innovative Dual Fuel technology.
+Any dual fuel generator from DuroMax, allows the freedom of operating your generator on gasoline or liquid propane.

-Enjoy the freedom and flexibility of fuel choice.
+Enjoy the freedom and flexibility of choosing your fuel type.
 Here are some of the benefits of using liquid propane over traditional gasoline:

-CLEAN-BURNING FUEL: If you’re concerned about fumes or pollution, stick with propane.
+CLEAN-BURNING FUEL: If you're concerned about carbon monoxide fumes or pollution, stick with propane.
 Propane is considered “cleaner”, since it produces half the amount of carbon monoxide as gasoline.

 LESS MAINTENANCE: Gasoline leaves carbon deposits in your engine and exhaust, which means you’ll need to clean them more often.
 Gasoline also leaves residue in fuel lines and other system parts — again, adding more maintenance.
 Propane does not have these problems.

-NO SPILLS: Propane tanks come with safety valves, which means they’re less likely to spill or leak compared to gasoline.
-These valves also trap fumes, so you won’t have to deal with as much evaporation.
+NO SPILLS: A propane tank comes with safety valves, which means they’re less likely to spill or leak compared to gasoline.
+The valves on a propane tank also trap fumes, so you won’t have to deal with as much evaporation.
 Gasoline leaking or evaporating isn’t only wasteful… It’s also highly toxic!